OpenPMU/OpenPMU_BBB_Firmware/README.md

 With the above firmware images, it is necessary to use a u-blox GNSS (GPS) module (tested with 6th Gen or later).
 These are widely available at low prices.
 The firmware will send u-blox configuration messages to setup the GNSS module appropriately.
 If another brand of GNSS module is used, the firmware will hang and sampled value data will not be streamed.

+*The firmware will NOT work with another brand of GNSS receiver.*

 ## How to use

 1. Unzip the .7z file.
 This will create a microSD card image file.